jchenek/OSDB/README.md

 OSDB is a pipeline for local database configuration.

 - `Note 1`: Please check links in dir `DB_links` before run this pipeline.
 Make sure all links are valid.
-- `Note 2`: It is common to face `403 forbidden` issues when you are running kegg-related scripts.
+- `Note 2`: It is common to meet `403 forbidden` issues when you are running kegg-related scripts.
 Just terminate the current running scripts and re-run it again, and again, and again ...
 The scripts will not delete downloaded data.
 And finally you will successfully download them all :)
 - `last update`: 2024/03/11

 Installation